-Zomato assault row: Police to summon Bengaluru woman after reports of her leaving city
+Zomato assault row: Police to summon Bengaluru woman after reports claim she has left city

 In her complaint, Chandranee mentioned that she told Kamaraj that she will not pay the bill as it was delivered 59 minutes late.
 The makeup artist alleged that in response, he abused her and punched her nose with his fist.
 Kamaraj was booked under sections 504 (intentional insult) and 325 (voluntarily causing grievous hurt) of the Indian Penal Code.
 He was later released on bail and temporarily suspended from Zomato.

 On March 11, Kamaraj refuted the allegations that he barged into the woman’s house without provocation, and punched her.
-He also said the woman accidentally hit her nose with a ring on her finger as she was trying to push away his hand.
+He said the woman accidentally hit her nose with a ring on her finger as she was trying to push away his hand.
 “Anybody who sees her face, will understand that this [wound] wouldn’t be created by a punch.
 And I don’t wear any rings,” he said.

 On Monday, Kamaraj filed a complaint against Chandranee, accusing her of abusing him and repeatedly hitting him with her sandal.
 The police then booked Chandranee under sections 341 (wrongful restraint), 355 (assault or criminal force), 504 (intentional insult) and 506 (criminal intimidation) of the Indian Penal Code.